-Castor oil is a pale yellow viscous fluid derived from the castor bean plant (Ricinus communis).
+Castor oil is a pale yellow vegetable oil derived from the castor bean plant – Ricinus communis.
 While different parts of the plant have specific health benefits, the bean of the plant is the most commonly used [R, R].

-The castor bean plant has a long history as a traditional medicine.
+The castor bean plant has a long history as a traditional remedy.
 It was used by the ancient Egyptians as an ointment for wounds, and by the Greeks and Romans as a laxative.
-Now, castor oil and its derivatives are common ingredients in medicine, cosmetics, soap, and even biodiesel [R, R, R].
+In south India, both castor oil and coconut oil are used for oil baths to nourish the skin and promote hair growth.
+Today, castor oil can be found in medicine, cosmetics, soap, and even biodiesel [R+, R, R, R].

 Components of Castor Oil